Considering the complexity of software engineering, businesses need an expert who can provide effective solutions to ever-present challenges.

 For any career path in software engineering, you must invest in your education.
 The majority of solution architects have a Bachelor's degree, and approximately a third of them also have a Master's degree.
 Most architects have at least eight years of direct experience in IT, with extensive professional development credits.
 If you seek out continued education opportunities, you can be well on your way to a career as a solution architect.

 Anyone who wants to become an architect must have a desire to create, to build.
 That’s not a skill you can develop, but an inner need you either have or you don’t.

-Another way to develop and professionally grow may go through the Solution Architecture University, a three-level program that helps senior architects to systemize and update their knowledge.
-Students can get certified by the Software Engineering Institute, IASA Global, and other EPAM's partner associations.
+- Solution Architecture University: This three-level program helps senior architects systemize and update their knowledge.
+Upon completion of the program, students are certified by the Software Engineering Institute, IASA Global, and EPAM's other partner associations.

-Finally, there’s a Solution Architecture Mentoring initiative that gathers seasoned architects, technical directors, and company CTO.
-Mentees are engaged in client negotiations and work on real projects and tasks under mentors' supervision.
-This program helps them to advance in their profession and even rise to the level of CTO.
+- Solution Architecture Mentoring: The mentoring initiative connects you with seasoned architects, technical directors, and company CTOs.
+Mentees are engaged in client negotiations and work on real projects under a mentor’s supervision.
+The program helps you advance in your profession as a solution architect.

-Thanks to Dmitriy (Lead Solution Architect), Uladzimir (Senior Solution Architect), and Veronika (Program Manager, CTOO Technology Programs) for their contribution to this guide.
+Thanks to Dmitriy Gurskiy (Principal Solution Architect), Uladzimir Kazakevich (Director, Solution Architecture), and Veronika Kobzeva (Program Manager, Technology Programs) for their contribution to this guide.

 This article was originally published on February 5, 2021 and updated on April 18, 2022